isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-07-03-post-More Than 10,000 Students To Embark On Swimsafer As Programme Rolls Out At All Public Pools.md

 8. Veteran swim instructor and trainer for people with special needs, Danny Ong said, "Proper water safety and survival training is an extremely important and valuable skill that every individual should possess.
 SwimSafer gives everyone the opportunity, even those with special needs, to master this crucial life skill through a structured and thorough programme."

-9. For more information on the SwimSafer programme, the public can visit [www.myactivesg.com/Programmes/SwimSafer-Programme](https://www.myactivesg.com/Programmes/SwimSafer-Programme) or call the hotline at 6500 5439, Monday to Friday, 9am to 6pm.

 ---